ideafast/middleware-services/README.md

 ### Deploying

 [Semantic versioning](https://semver.org/) is used when core changes are merged to master to enable continuous deployment.
-To build an image locally:
+To build an image locally where `$VERSION` for your desired version:

-    poetry run build
+    poetry run build $VERSION

 The compose file contains all environmental variables and runs all services: